-Learn about cutting-edge contemporary artists who are at the forefront of social change.
-Explore how artists confront social and political issues, shaping their work as a form of activism, criticism, or inspiration to transform the world in which we live.
+Learn about cutting-edge contemporary artists operating at the forefront of social change and explore how artists confront social and political issues, shaping their work as a form of activism, criticism, or inspiration to transform the world we live in.

 - Artists’ studios